Affordable housing: Market-based approaches

 Existing housing that is affordable may be used, instead of building new structures.
 This is called "Naturally Occurring Affordable Housing", or NOAH.

 In a housing cooperative people join on a democratic basis to own or manage the housing facility in which they live.
 Generally these housing units are owned and controlled collectively by a corporation which is owned and controlled jointly by a group of individuals who have equal shares in that corporation.
 In market rate cooperatives owners can accumulate equity and sell their share of the corporation at market rate.
 In a limited-equity housing cooperative there are restrictions on the profits members can earn from selling their share (such as caps on sale price) to meant to maintain affordable housing.

 Community land trusts are nonprofit corporation that holds land, housing, or other assets on behalf of a neighborhood or community.
-A community land trust acquires and maintains ownership of the land through a non-for-profit that holds the land in a trust.
+A community land trust acquires and maintains ownership of the land through a not-for-profit that holds the land in a trust.
 Homeowners then purchase or build a home on land trust property but do not purchase the land thus reducing costs.
 If the homeowner sells, they may be limited on what they may sell the home for or the family may earn only a portion of the increased property value with the remainder kept by the trust to preserve affordable housing There are over 225 community land trusts in the United States.

 Right to build

-An article by libertarian writer Virginia Postrel in the November 2007 issue of Atlantic Monthly reported on a study of the cost of obtaining the "right to build" (i.e. a building permit, red tape, bureaucracy, etc.) in different U.S. cities.
+An article by libertarian writer Virginia Postrel in the November 2007 issue of Atlantic Monthly reported on a study of the cost of obtaining the "right to build" (i.e. a planning permission, red tape, bureaucracy, etc.) in different U.S. cities.
 The "right to build" cost does not include the cost of the land or the cost of constructing the house.
 The study was conducted by Harvard economists Edward Glaeser and Kristina Tobio.
 According to the chart accompanying the article, the cost of obtaining the "right to build" adds approximately $600,000 to the cost of each new house that is built in San Francisco.
 The study, cited, published by Ed Glaeser and Joseph Gyourko, reached its conclusion about the value of the right to build in different localities based on a methodology of comparing the cost of single-family homes on quarter-acre versus half-acre lots to get a marginal land price and then comparing the selling price of homes to construction costs to get a price for the land plus other costs, with the difference between the two being attributed to the cost of zoning and other local government permitting and regulations.